jmebia/mock-checkout-sample/README.md

 ---

 ## Improvements I would make:
--I'd add token-based authentication to sensitive endpoints
+- I'd add token-based authentication to sensitive endpoints
 - Validate incoming webhooks using signature headers to prevent spoofed or malicious requests.
 - Webhook processing should be handled using a job queue (like Laravel Queues).